AFA Family Medical Leave Act – Q & A (May 2013 Courtesy of AFA Envoy)

 Yes, you continue to retain and accrue all forms of seniority.
 (Company, Classification & Occupational) Although the contract states you will only retain Classification seniority, an agreement has been reached between the Company and AFA that ensures you will continue to retain and accrue all seniority.

-If I am taking FMLA leave for myself am I required to use all of my “available sick and vacation time” prior to taking any of the time off as unpaid?
+Does FMLA leave for myself require me to use all of my available sick and vacation time prior to taking any time off as unpaid?

-No. American Eagle may not force you to use accrued vacation or sick time while on a leave for yourself.
+No. Compass may not force you to use accrued vacation or sick time while on a leave for yourself.
 However, you have the right to choose to take the time off as “paid time” by using your available sick or vacation time.
-Since our contract contains a provision that affords a Flight Attendant the right to the use of unpaid sick time, it is not required that you use all available paid sick time prior to taking the time off as unpaid.
-Additionally, our contract provides you the right to substitute either your current year’s earned but not yet used vacation or your accrued vacation for the next year in order to have the FMLA absence paid.
 You have the right to choose what is best for your needs.

-I am on an intermittent leave and will need to use FMLA for my next trip.
+I am on an intermittent leave and will need to use it for my next trip.
 Do I have to tell Crew Scheduling the nature of my illness?

-I know that it is my responsibility to contact American Eagle within 2 calendar days after returning to work from my absence but how do I accomplish this?
+I know that it is my responsibility to contact Compass within 2 calendar days after returning to work.
+How do I accomplish this?

 I forgot to notify the Company within 2 calendar days after returning to work, that I wanted my absence coded as FMLA.
 What happens now?

-I am taking FMLA leave to care for a family member.
-Am I required to use all of my “available vacation time” prior to taking any of the time off as unpaid?
+If I take FMLA to care for a family member, am I required to use all of my available vacation time?

 I am taking FMLA leave to care for a family member.
-Can I choose to use my “available paid sick time” so that some of the leave will be paid time off?
+Can I choose to use my sick time” so that some of the leave will be paid time off?

 No. Pursuant to company policy, sick time is to be used only for you.
 However, the states of California and Washington allow employees to use paid sick time to care for an eligible family member.

-Does American Eagle have to pay bonuses if I have been out on FMLA leave?
+Does Compass have to pay bonuses if I have been out on FMLA leave?

 The FMLA requires that employees be restored to the same or an equivalent position.
 If an employee would be eligible for the bonus before taking FMLA leave, the employee would be eligible for the bonus upon returning to work.
 The FMLOA leave may not be counted against the employee.

-Can American Eagle force me to perform “light duty?”
+Can Compass force me to perform “light duty?”

 No. The DOL has concluded that employees eligible for Family leave cannot be required to accept modified or light duty job assignments.
 According to the DOL, if an employee qualifies under FMLA for job-protected leave, the employee may not be forced, before the FMLA job protected leave entitlement has expired, to return to work in a “light work” position, instead of continuing FMLA leave until the entitlement has been exhausted.